 And you yourself must be an example to them by doing good works of every kind.
 Let everything you do reflect the integrity and seriousness of your teaching. - Titus 2:7

 Johnson currently serves as Director of Athletics at Lexington Christian Academy, accepting the position in July, 2014.
-He is responsible for all aspects of Athletics, overseeing the school’s 24 athletics programs, 700 student-athletes, more than 90 coaches and the administrative staff.
+He is responsible for all aspects of Athletics, overseeing the school’s 23 programs, 650+ student-athletes, more than 90 coaches and staff.
 He also works with the principals as a school representative for the Kentucky High School Athletic Association.

 Prior to this position, Terry served as Executive Director of the Bluegrass Sports Commission, the organization responsible for staging, recruiting and growing sports events in Central Kentucky.
 Prior to that, he served as Vice President of Sales and Marketing for the 2010 Alltech FEI World Equestrian Games.
 In that role, he was responsible for oversight of all marketing and revenue generation for the event.
 Generating more than $70 million in revenue, Terry’s group was an integral part of the 2010 Games’ success and impact on the Commonwealth of Kentucky.

-Terry also spent 11 years in collegiate athletics, working for the BIG EAST Conference, the University of Kentucky, Morehead State University and corporately at HOST Communications.
+Terry spent the first 10+ years of his career in collegiate athletics, working for the BIG EAST Conference, the University of Kentucky, Morehead State University and corporately at HOST Communications.